41st Siege Battery, Royal Garrison Artillery: Winter 1916–17

 On 6 November Capt Sykes had been transferred to command the railway guns of 63rd Siege Bty and Capt Trechmann assumed command of 41st Siege Bty and was later promoted to major.
 Through November and December the battery's targets were usually Puisieux and River Trenches.
 On 21 December the battery was ordered to pull out next morning and hand its positions over to 157th Siege Bty just arrived from England.
 It went by road to Savy in the Arras sector, arriving on 26 December and joining 70th HAG.
 The battery's guns were inspected and Nos 1–3 (serial numbers 301–3, the first three of the model delivered from Vickers) were condemned as worn out, while No 4 (s/n 304) was overhauled and put back into service.
 The battery was sent to rest billets in St-Aubin and men were given leave.
-New guns were delivered in January 1917 and the gunners prepared new positions and OPs, but on 26 January the battery was ordered to move again.25th Bde War Diary November–December 1916, TNA file WO 95/303/4.
+New guns were delivered in January 1917 and the gunners prepared new positions and OPs, but on 26 January the battery was ordered to move again.

 The battery moved north by road to Vlamertinghe, behind Ypres, where it joined 53rd HAG in Second Army holding the Ypres Salient.
 After digging in and camouflaging the guns, they were registered on Pilckem Mill and hostile batteries.
 However, the battery was moved again on 17 February, via Poperinghe and Steenvoorde to Morbecque in First Army's area.
 Here the battery was ordered to split, with HQ and RX going to 70th HAG at Louez and LX to I Corps' heavy artillery.
 Leaving one gun in the workshops, LX with a single gun went to Béthune, then spent the remainder of February and March firing from various positions around Vermelles.
 The rest of the battery joined 70th HAG, then was transferred to 77th HAG under Canadian Corps and went to St Aubin, where it prepared battery positions while its guns were in the workshops.
-The guns were pulled into position on 18 March.77th Bde War Diary December 1916–July 1917, TNA file WO 95/324/1.
+The guns were pulled into position on 18 March.